MeasureTheFuture/scout/README.md

 ## TODO:
 * Clean up existing code:
 	* ~~Add configuration file.~~
-	* Command line option for overriding location of config file.
+	* ~~Command line option for overriding location of config file.~~
-	* Command line options to specify video file or live feed from webcam.
+	* ~~Command line options to specify video file or live feed from webcam.~~
+	* ~~Update monitor to loop while frames are available from the camera source.~~
+	* Make sure all the metadata fields are populated in the scene when tracking people (frame times).
+	* Make sure the calibration frame is always the one first pushed into the foreground subtractor.
+	* Look at using hte calibration frame to 'refresh' the foreground subtractor.
 * Cleanup up the OpenCV bindings, and bundle them with the other third party-dependencies.
 * Update compilation / installation instructions to suit.
 * Build a couple more test datasets that are a bit more complicated (multiple people popping in and out of the frame).